TickTeam/guide-tt/android_app/1_how_to_display_local_calendar_events_in_ticktick.md

 2. Tap the gear-shaped icon in the upper-right corner.

-3. Tap “Security & Data”, then tap “Subscribe Calendar”.
+3. Tap "Security & Data", then tap "Subscribe Calendar".

-4. Enable “Subscribe Calendar”, then select local calendars to be displayed in TickTick.
+4. Enable "Subscribe Calendar", then select local calendars to be displayed in TickTick.

 ![](localcalendar12.jpg)